Budgeting 101: Money management and achieving financial goals

 What is a budget?

-In contrast, a good budget is like a map for your money.
-It will show you the fastest, most efficient path to reach your goals.
-If something unexpected happens along the way (eg. your cat needs emergency surgery), your budget can even help to recalculate the route.
+A good budget is like a map for your money.
+It should show you the fastest, most efficient path to reach your goals.
+If something unexpected happens along the way, your budget can even help to recalculate the route.

 Of course, if you’re new to budgeting you might be wondering if this money mapping is going to be time consuming or difficult.
 We won’t lie—creating a workable budget does take a little time.
 But we promise the results are worth it.
-We also promise that budgeting reduces financial stress and uncertainty, which gives you more financial freedom in your life, not less.
+Budgeting reduces financial stress and uncertainty, which gives you more financial freedom in your life, not less.

 FURTHER READING: 5 ways to visualise your financial goals and achieve them faster >>